valkey-io/valkey-doc/topics/modules-api-ref.md

 **Available since:** 6.0.0

-Return the a number between 0 to 1 indicating the amount of memory currently used, relative to the server "maxmemory" configuration.
+Return a number between 0 to 1 indicating the amount of memory currently used, relative to the server "maxmemory" configuration.

 * 0 - No memory limit configured.